stephaneVercouillieBMID/slate/source/index.html.md

 <a name="AuthNResponse"></a>
 ## 3.3.
 Capturing an Authorization Code

-### Capturing a successful Authorisation Code
+### Capturing a successful Authorization Code

-If the User is successfully authenticated and authorizes access to the data requested, itsme® will return an authorisation code to your server component.
+If the User is successfully authenticated and authorizes access to the data requested, itsme® will return an Authorization Code to your server component.
 This is achieved by returning an Authentication Response, which is a HTTP 302 redirect request to the `redirect_uri` specified previously in the authentication request.

 ```http--inline
 HTTP/1.1 302 Found